My perfect blueberry muffin recipe search is over. Over.

 - 2 eggs

 - 1 cup blueberry Greek yogurt (2 individual Chobani fruit on the bottom yogurts)

 - 1 1/2–2 cups blueberries, rinsed, stems removed

 - Preheat the oven to 375° F

-- In a large bowl, mix together butter and 1 1/4 cups sugar until well mixed.
+- In a large bowl, mix together butter and sugar until well mixed.
 This works best with soft butter, you can use a mixer or hendheld pastry cutter.
 Add the eggs, one at a time, whisking or beating well after each egg until creamy.
 Add vanilla extract and yogurt and mix until fully incorporated and creamy.

 - In a separate bowl, mix together flour, salt and baking powder.
 Add dry ingredients to the liquid mixture, a little at a time, beating until fully mixed in.

 - Fold in the blueberries with a wooden spoon or rubber spatula.
 It works best to add blueberries in batches for even distribution.